Environmental, Health and Safety Services

 Biosafety for Researchers: Requirements

-• Other approvals may be required from other safety committees if the research will also involve vertebrate animals, recombinant DNA/RNA, use of radiation or radioactive materials, or human subjects.
+• Other approvals may be required from other safety committees if the research will also involve vertebrate animals, use of radiation or radioactive materials, or human subjects.

 Facility/Research-Specific Safety Manual (Laboratory Practice and Technique)